salgue441/Data-Structures/README.md

 ## Data Structures

-### Node Implementation
+### Node Implementation for Singly Linked Lists

 The node is a data structure that contains a value and a pointer to the next node.
+The node is implemented in the file `LinkedList/SinglyLinkedList/Node.h` and `LinkedList/SinglyLinkedList/Node.cpp`.

+### Node Implementation for Doubly Linked Lists

-The node is implemented in the file `Node.h` and `Node.cpp`.
+The node is a data structure that contains a value and a pointer to the next node and the previous node.
+The node is implemented in the file `LinkedList/DoublyLinkedList/Node.h` and `LinkedList/DoublyLinkedList/Node.cpp`.

 ### Singly Linked List